Your engagement of ShenSmith Law

 - We pride ourselves on providing excellence and efficient service at all times.

-- If at any time you have any concerns about the quality of our services, you are invited to let us know as soon as possible in order that we can address your concerns and provide you with our full client satisfaction policy.
+- If at any time you have any concerns about the quality of our services, you are invited to let us know as soon as possible in order that we can address your concerns.

-- Clients can complain to LeO if they are unhappy with the final response to their complaint, or if their complaint has not been dealt with in eight weeks; and
+- Clients can complain to LeO if they are unhappy with our final response to their complaint, or if their complaint has not been dealt with in eight weeks; and

 - Clients who have a right to complain to LeO are individuals and, broadly speaking, small businesses and charities.